pregnancy

 Unveiling the Importance of Iron:

 Iron stands as a fundamental mineral, orchestrating the formation of hemoglobin – the protein in red blood cells responsible for oxygen transport from the lungs to the body.
 With the surge in blood volume during pregnancy to support the growing baby, maintaining an ample supply of iron becomes paramount.
-Iron deficiency during pregnancy can lead to anemia, fostering fatigue, weakness, and elevating the risk of preterm birth and low birth weight.

 • Lean Meats: Beef, pork, and poultry offer heme iron, easily absorbed by the body.